avinaba/argoNetCDFtoArcGIS/README.md

 I was hoping to do quick analysis and data-viz with ArcGIS [^arcgis] for they already have built in tools to import NetCDF[^netcdf] data as part of their Multidimensional toolkit.
 [Read more about it in their post](https://pro.arcgis.com/en/pro-app/latest/help/data/multidimensional/a-quick-tour-of-netcdf-data.htm)

-Unfortunately, there are some mismatch in the expected import standard.
+Unfortunately, there is a mismatch in the expected import standard.

 A week ago Mohamed (mahmed@esri.ca), my colleague from ESRI Canada demonstrated that NetCDF outputs from ARGO, does not set the